CCA-Public/digital-archives-manual/guides/stabilization.md

 * **Digital Archivist: Ingest**
   * Add brief descriptive note regarding content to versement "Description du contenu"
   * Transfer files to Digital Shipping Space, saving content in folder named after accession (versement) number
-  * Package content according to BagIt specification and ingest into Archivematica according to pceodures for ingesting "raw" data
+  * Package content according to BagIt specification and ingest into Archivematica according to procedures for ingesting "raw" data
   * Inform Registrar when ingest is completed
   * Delete copy of files from Digital Shipping Space
   * Reformat (erase) media and return to donor or repurpose as appropriate